Colorectal Cancer—Patient Version

 Most colorectal cancers are adenocarcinomas (cancers that begin in cells that make and release mucus and other fluids).
 Colorectal cancer often begins as a growth called a polyp, which may form on the inner wall of the colon or rectum.
 Some polyps become cancer over time.
 Finding and removing polyps can prevent colorectal cancer.

-Colorectal cancer is the third most common type of cancer in men and women in the United States.
+Colorectal cancer is the fourth most common type of cancer diagnosed in the United States.
 Deaths from colorectal cancer have decreased with the use of colonoscopies and fecal occult blood tests, which check for blood in the stool.